On knots that divide ribbon knotted surfaces: Dividing ribbon knotted surfaces

-Of course, \( K \) is of half ribbon genus \( 0 \) if and only if it is half ribbon.
-The half ribbon genus is finite for every \(1\)-knot as it is bounded above by the doubly slice genus and twice the ribbon genus.
+Of course, \( K \) is of half ribbon genus zero if and only if it is half ribbon.
+The half ribbon genus is finite for all \(1\)-knots as it is bounded above by the double slice genus and twice the ribbon genus.

 \begin{proposition} Let \( K \) be a \(1\)-knot, then

 \end{proposition}